Pelagicore/vagrant-cookbook/README.md

 Introduction
 ------------
-The vagrant cookbook contains a lot of small code snippets that we can reuse in Vagrantfiles provided for different projects.
+The vagrant cookbook contains a lot of small code snippets that we reuse in Vagrantfiles provided for different projects.
 The general guideline is that the snippets should be generic, and use parameters to create code reuse as far as possible.